Events, Festivals and Exhibitions

 Loading Events

-The sensational Barranquilla Carnival Colombia is the world’s second biggest fiesta with magnificent street parades, traditional dancers, lots of local food and the South American country’s joyous cumbia music.
+The Barranquilla Carnival Colombia (Carnaval de Barranquilla Colombia) is the world’s second biggest fiesta with magnificent street parades, traditional dancers, lots of local food and the South American country’s joyous cumbia music.

 Half of the world’s inhabited continents are represented in the mix of cultures that form the carnival of Barranquilla.
 Even though officially it marks the Christian tradition of holding celebrations before the weeks of Lent, the Barranquilla Carnival has been heavily influenced by the music, dance and culture of the 18th-century African slaves and the indigenous people.
-This blend of Catholic beliefs, pagan ceremonies and Indian traditions forms the Carnival’s essence, creating a colourful cultural fusion that enchants and attracts every year many thousands of regional and international visitors.
+This blend of Catholic beliefs, pagan ceremonies and Indian traditions forms the essence of the Carnival of Barranquilla, creating a colourful cultural fusion that enchants and attracts every year many thousands of regional and international visitors.

 Interested in Carnivals?
 Go to our page of Carnivals around the world from Notting Hill to Rio and Nice to Rotterdam.